2012 Greek Summer School

-Applicants should send a letter by February 15, 2010, to Dr. Margaret Mullett, Director of Byzantine Studies, describing their academic background, career goals, previous study of Greek, and reasons for wishing to attend the summer school.
+Applicants should send a letter by January 16, 2012, to Dr. Margaret Mullett, Director of Byzantine Studies, describing their academic background, career goals, previous study of Greek, and reasons for wishing to attend the summer school.
 The application should also include a curriculum vitae and a transcript of the graduate school or undergraduate record.
-Two letters of recommendation should be sent separately, one from the student's advisor, and one from an instructor in Greek, assessing the candidate's present level of competence in ancient or medieval Greek.
+Two letters of recommendation should be sent separately, one from the student’s advisor, and one from an instructor in Greek, assessing the candidate’s present level of competence in ancient or medieval Greek.
 Principles of selection will include three considerations: previous meritorious achievement, need for intensive study of Byzantine Greek, and future direction of research.
-Awards will be announced in March 2010, and must be accepted by April 1.
+Awards will be announced in late February 2012, and must be accepted by March 15.

 1703 32nd Street, NW

 Tel.: 202-339-6940 FAX: 202-298-8409, E-mail: Byzantine2011@doaks.org

 Annika Asp-Talwar, Richard Barrett, Lorenzo Ciolfi, Katarzyna Gara, Andras Kraft, Andrew Larson, Tom Maranda, Lee Mordechai, James Morton, Nicole Paxton.